 RF Code provides and maintains multiple integration points that leverage the power and openness of the RF Code asset management and wire-free sensor monitoring solutions.
-The three integration points allow for level integration at the hardware layer, mid-level integration at the middleware layer, and high-level integration at the application layer.
+The main integration point is a high-level integration at the application layer.
 RF Code’s integration strategy is to provide the appropriate level of open integration functionality at each layer of the solution to allowing developers to choose the integration path that best aligns with their integration goals and requirements.

 Application Layer Integration (Asset Manager)

 - Description: Interface specification provides means to read processed and filtered asset and tag data both historical and real-time as it is reported by the Asset Manager software application.

 - Pros: Least complex integration point.
 Makes complete asset data for all tagged assets available for consumption, including any custom data about assets stored in the AM database.
 Complete historical data reporting.
 Useful if user has an application that requires an accurate list of assets and their locations such as CMDB or asset repository database.
 Also useful for users that do not wish to employ developers to write custom software that will integrate Middleware/Location Engine level integration data with a backend system, or that have a limited amount of time to get functional.